velipso/sink/docs/lib.md

 ### GC Level

-The garbage collection (GC) level is one of the strings:
+The garbage collection (GC) level is one of the constants:

-* `'none'` - Do not perform automatic GC
+* `gc.NONE` - Do not perform automatic GC
-* `'default'` - Perform automatic GC at a reasonable frequency for most applications
+* `gc.DEFAULT` - Perform automatic GC at a reasonable frequency for most applications
-* `'lowmem'` - Perform automatic GC at a high frequency for lower memory applications
+* `gc.LOWMEM` - Perform automatic GC at a high frequency for lower memory applications

 No matter what the level is set to, running `gc.run` will always perform a full collection.